-- 6.1 This Environmental Report accompanies the draft Saham Toney Neighbourhood Plan for Regulation 14 submission. - 6.2 Following the current consultation, any representations made will be considered by the Neighbourhood Plan Steering Group, and the Environmental Report will be updated as necessary.
-Any changes considered necessary to the Neighbourhood Plan's policies will be made prior to its submission.
-The updated Environmental Report will then accompany the Neighbourhood Plan for submission to the Local Planning Authority, Breckland Council, for subsequent Independent Examination. - 6.3 At Independent Examination, the Neighbourhood Plan will be considered in terms of whether it meets the Basic Conditions for Neighbourhood Plans and is in general conformity with local planning policy. - 6.4 If the Independent Examination is favourable, the Saham Toney Neighbourhood Plan will be subject to a referendum, organised by Breckland Council.
+- 6.1 This Environmental Report accompanies the Neighbourhood Plan for submission to the Local Planning Authority, Breckland Council, for subsequent Independent Examination. - 6.2 At Independent Examination, the Neighbourhood Plan will be considered in terms of whether it meets the Basic Conditions for Neighbourhood Plans and is in general conformity with local planning policy. - 6.3 If the Independent Examination is favourable, the Saham Toney Neighbourhood Plan will be subject to a referendum, organised by Breckland Council.
 If more than 50% of those who vote agree with the Neighbourhood Plan, then it will be 'made'.
 Once made, the Saham Toney Neighbourhood Plan will become part of the Development Plan for the parish.
 In the period between examination and referendum the Neighbourhood Plan will carry significant weight in planning decisions.